bradcush/stuff/README.md

 flexibility but also requires care in how the two may affect one another.
 Keep in mind that top-level hidden options are meant for internal use only.

+## Quirks

+Option parsing using `getopt` has quirks when used in a hierarchical manner which we code around for now.
+Some global options may interact with some command options and vice versa.

+If command options take values then global options need to be aware to avoid unwanted behaviour.
+If we specify a global option then all command options need to also be aware to avoid throwing.
+These cases are expected to be few in number so we live with some sharp edges for the time being to support them until we find a better way.

+We also parse commands using `optind` which means they don't have to directly follow the program name when specified.
+We consider this behaviour a feature and not a bug for the time being.

 ## Support

 The goal is that stuff will be available on most systems but for now I've only